 Inflamed tissue is not very helpful to good blood flow and interruption of blood flow can then lead to a drop in blood pressure.
 This drop in blood pressure can cause damage to tissues and organs which are starved of the blood they need to function properly.

-Common risk factors and causes
+Common risk factors & causes of sepsis

 Infections can be caught in the community leading to hospital treatment.
 Alternatively, the infection may develop in hospital or it may be caused by hospital treatment such as surgery or other types of invasive treatment